Snugtroller/About-Gradient-Decent/README.md

 # About-Gradient-Decent
 This python program helps to minimize the cost function in this model during the training process.
 The primary goal is to find the optimal parameters (weights and biases) that minimize the error between the predicted and actual values.
-This program helps to understand gradient decent better on how it works.
+This program helps to understand gradient decent better and on how it works.

 briefing about how the program works-
 - We first import the packages and then import the dataset which is in the form of csv.